whiteagnus/AC_QUEST/AC_QUEST/Readme-AC_QUEST-Deutsch.txt

 -fixed CtD in AC4400 area when moving to southern part removed faulty spawn points -fixed wrong map notes in quest areas AC4400.are and AC4401.are -update to weiDU v242

+2.02
+-more journal entries for the quest "The Serpents of Abbathor" -Bashrik's hammer now has the correct statistics description -after setting Melina's ghost to rest there is one "I did it" dialogue with Aaron.
+-werewolfquest: if Thalantyr mixes the antidote the cutscene now fades to blayck instead of displaying that the "Antichickenator" spell is used.
+-journal entry in Emerson's dialogue now appear directly with the according dialogue lines.
+-updated readme so description matches the compatible games -update to weiDU v244

 ***************************************************************************************************************